appsmithorg/appsmith-docs/website/docs/reference/widgets/icon-button.md

 <dd>

 Specifies the icon to be displayed on the button.
 Additionally, you can use **JS** to dynamically set the icon.
-You can refer to the documentation of [blueprintjs](https://blueprintjs.com/docs/#icons) to explore a wide range of available icons.
+Appsmith utilizes the icons from the [Blueprintjs](https://blueprintjs.com/docs/#icons) library.

 </dd>